 I walked the West Highland Way, Scotland’s first long distance route and by far the most popular.
 The route has its own stamping stations for the official West Highland passport.
 My poor memory skills make me even forget I have a very loose memory, so it shouldn’t be weird that my passport came back with just a couple of stamps, though I completed the 154 km route.
 I am sure I will need to make the trek eighteen times again not to forget any!
 Taking a Stamphoto at the end of each stage is easier to remember and prevents the laziness of having to look for a place with the official stamp after 5 or 6 hours walking together with the chilly rain, the wind and even hail stones.

-A few weeks after arriving Fort William, I felt myself refreshed, my foot sores healed so I could certified I found one of the 3 hidden carvings in Salamanca Cathedral, namely the astronaut.
+A few weeks after arriving Fort William, I felt myself refreshed, my foot sores healed, so I could certify I found one of the 3 hidden carvings in Salamanca Cathedral, namely the astronaut.
 I trek the Mont- Blanc tour but an unexpected cloudburst together with an unprotected backpack broke down the certificate proving I ended the Tour.

 The day I’ll trek the Santiago way, Stamphoto will be at my side to certify the sunset in Finis Terrae.